-In FY24 and beyond, as our response to modern slavery risks develops and matures, the Committee will continue to develop processes and procedures that are most effective to assess the potential risk within our indirect supply chain.
+As our response to modern slavery risks develops and matures, McCain will continue to develop processes and procedures that are most effective to assess the potential risk within our indirect supply chain.
 We will report progress via this statement as applicable.

-How We Assess the Effectiveness of Actions We Take to Address Modern Slavery Risks
+How We Assess the Effectiveness of Actions We Take to Address Modern Slavery Risks.